New Scholarships Available!!

 GPA and Credit Hour Criteria

-Our preferred GPA is a 2.75 or higher
+Our minimum prerequisite GPA is 2.75

 |Course Subject||Course Title||Semester Hours (Min)||Quarter Hours (Min)|

 |English Composition / Writing||English (one course must be English composition)||6||8|